The Garmin Fenix 5X is a multi-sport GPS watch with full-color topographic maps and a staggering number of analytics and

 There’s also a heart rate monitor on the rear of the watch.

 Watch faces can be downloaded from the Garmin Connect IQ store for free.
-This lets you change the appearance as well as the information displayed on the watch face.
-You can go from minimal all the way to over the top information overload and everything in between.
+This lets you change the appearance and the information displayed on the watch’s face.
+You can go from minimal to over-the-top information overload and everything in between.

-The feature that sets the 5X apart from the rest of the 5 series is its mapping feature.
+The feature that sets the 5X apart from the rest of the five series is its mapping feature.
 You get full-color mapping on your watch without the need to connect to a smartphone or other outside GPS.
 I love having it right there when I need it!

-The main thing the Garmin Fenix 5X has going for it over the smaller versions of the 5 series is the mapping feature.
+The mapping feature is the main thing the Garmin Fenix 5X has going for over the smaller versions of the five series.
 Having a full-color map on-demand where ever you are is incredible for a whole host of activities.
 Now that I’ve grown used to having it, I’m not sure I’ll ever go back.

 I also really like the construction of the watch.
-It’s solidly built, and the quick connect watch band is something that stands out to me.
-Even though it’s something that I’ve only used a couple of times it’s nice to not have to pull out any tools when you do want to swap out bands.
-If you’re going to have a couple of different colored bands then this could become pretty important.
+It’s solidly built, and the quick-connect watch band stands out.
+Even though it’s something that I’ve only used a couple of times, it’s nice not to have to pull out any tools when you do want to swap out bands.
+If you’re going to have a couple of different colored bands, then this could become pretty important.

 Battery life is just fantastic.
-I got used to having to charge my Apple Watch every night so only having to charge the Fenix 5X every 7-10 days is great.
+I got used to charging my Apple Watch every night, so only having to charge the Fenix 5X every 7-10 days is great.

 Being able to download new watch faces can completely change the look and feel of the watch.

-There are two things that will put people off with the Fenix 5X.
+Two things will put people off with the Fenix 5X.
 The cost and the size.

 The cost was initially hard for me to justify.
-I had a watch that I liked and it did everything that I thought I wanted it to do.
-Once I finally decided to take the plunge and got my hands on the 5X I was wishing I ditched the old iWatch sooner.
+I had a watch that I liked, and it did everything that I thought I wanted it to do.
+Once I finally decided to take the plunge and got my hands on the 5X, I wished I had ditched the old iWatch sooner.